Your Guide to Preventing Sexual Harassment At Work

 - Making or threatening reprisals after a negative response to sexual advances

-Anyone can be a harasser and anyone can be harassed; but no one should be either.
+Anyone can be a harasser and anyone can be sexually harassed; but no one should be either.

-Every state has different rules and regulations regarding sexual discrimination and harassment in the workplace, but as a rule of thumb, here are some generally promoted guidelines employers should follow:
+Employers are typically held responsible in cases of sexual harassment.
+Every state has different rules and regulations regarding discrimination and sexual harassment in the workplace, but as a rule of thumb, here are some generally promoted guidelines employers should follow:

 - Employers must take all reasonable steps to prevent discrimination and harassment from occurring.